Obama and NASA

 They were appalled that the Space Shuttle was being phased out.
 I suggested that the STS had a compromised design process, a depressing fatality record, serious metal fatigue problems, and a huge budget.
 They still loved it.
 I asked whether they supported manned exploration of space, and they of course said yes.
 Socrates Jr. then asked, “When was the last time humans explored anything new in space?”
 After a bit of consideration, they stipulated that exploration ceased with the end of the Apollo program.
 If so, I asked, why transfer their love for Apollo to a program that can’t get a person out of Low Earth Orbit?
 (BTW, several polls have shown that many people believe that the Space Shuttle routinely flies to the Moon.)

-Finally, I asked them what they thought of privatization of launch services, putting governmental payloads on launches on boosters designed by private industry and marketed competitively.
+Finally, I asked them what they thought of privatization of launch services, putting governmental payloads on boosters designed by private industry and marketed competitively.
 They laughed uproariously, painting Richard Branson as a wealthy nut case riding an outlandish hobby horse.
 When I pointed out that the cost of the energy needed to put a pound of payload into orbit was less than 50 cents, and that there was a lot of room for improvement over present STS launch costs of about $10,000 per pound, they simply didn’t believe me.

 I suppose that at some level they recognized that having a giant National Goal is a recipe for the continuing existence of NASA, protecting it from brutal dismemberment by the wolves that prowl the corridors of Washington, and assuring political support from Congressmen whose distracts are home to large, wealthy aerospace corporations.
 But couldn’t we have a NASA that spends less and accomplishes more?
 Maybe such a NASA would have greater public appeal than one driven by corporate campaign contributions.